logo

 3. Jump back to the original entry point to resume normal execution.

-The Mach-O Packer: Advanced Mach-O Tricks
+The Mach-O Packer: Advanced Techniques

 What is Dynamic Library Injection?